-Students explore how climate change is measured and undertake a geographical enquiry to find evidence of climate patterns throughout history.
-Their findings are collated into a whole class timeline of climate change from the Ice Age to the present day.
+Students explore how climate change is measured and undertake a geographical study to find evidence of climate patterns throughout history.
+Their findings are collated into a time-line of climate change from the Ice Age to the present day.

 LESSON 2: CHANCE TO CHANGE THE FUTURE